dmbarbour/wikilon/docs/AwelonLang.md

         [large value](stow) => [$secureHash]
         [small value](stow) => [small value]

-Stowage enables programmers to work semi-transparently with data larger than working memory.
+Stowage allows secure hash resources to be constructed or discovered at runtime, and lazily linked.
+This enables programmers to work semi-transparently with data larger than working memory.
 Unlike effectful persistence or virtual memory, stowage is friendly in context of parallelism and distribution, structure sharing, memoized computation, and backtracking.
 Stowage works nicely with [persistent data structures](https://en.wikipedia.org/wiki/Persistent_data_structure), especially structures that batch writes such as [LSM trees](https://en.wikipedia.org/wiki/Log-structured_merge-tree).

-*Note:* A variant of stowage may be used for binary data.
+Stowage for binaries may automatically produce binary secure hash resources.

 ## Evaluation